M10K4482/technobabble-ecommerce/README.md

 🛒 Technobabble E-Commerce Website

 Welcome to the Technobabble E-Commerce Website!
-This project is a feature-rich e-commerce application built using the MERN stack, complete with an intuitive user-facing store and an all-encompassing admin dashboard.
+This project is a feature-rich e-commerce application built using React, MongoDB, Express.js, Node.js and more.
+Complete with an intuitive user-facing store and an all-encompassing admin dashboard.
 ✨ Features
 🌟 User Frontend: